GitItGoing/SpellsCommander/README.md

 Spells allows for creating, editing and deleting spells thanks to a local MySQL Database for spells.

-The plugin comes with 7 presets of spell effects including a static laserbeam, and oscillating wave, a spiral cone and others.
+The plugin comes with 7 presets of spell effects including a static laserbeam, an 3D oscillating wave, a spiral cone and others.
 Along with compatibility with all 1.15.2 particle effects

 This plugin comes with a Mana bar, allowing for control on the amount of spells castable at once